All graphs have tree-decompositions displaying their topological ends: A tree-decomposition distinguishing the topological ends

 \begin{proof}[Proof that \autoref{undom_td} implies \autoref{Halin_type_intro}.]
 By \autoref{undom_td}, $G$ has a tree-decomposition $(T,P_t|t\in V(T))$ of finite adhesion such that the ends of $T$ define precisely the topological ends of $T$, and we choose this tree-decomposition as in \autoref{rem:connectedness}.
 In particular, we can pick a root $r$ of $T$ such that for each edge $tu$ with $t\leq u$, the vertex set $\bigcup_{w\geq u} V(P_w)\sm V(P_t)$ is connected.

+Furthermore for each edge $tu$ with $t\leq u$, one may assume that if a vertex is in the separator $V(P_t)\cap V(P_u)$, then it has a neighbour in $P_u\sm P_t$ by deleting other vertices from the part $P_u$ if necessary.

-Thus for each such edge $tu$, there is a finite connected subgraph $S_u$ of $G[\bigcup_{w\geq u} V(P_w)]$ that contains $V(P_t)\cap V(P_u)$.
+Thus for each such edge $tu$, there is a finite connected subgraph $S_u$ of the induced subgraph $G[\bigcup_{w\geq u} V(P_w)]$ that contains the separator $V(P_t)\cap V(P_u)$.
 Let $Q_t$ be a maximal subforest of the union of the $S_u$, where the union ranges over all upper neighbours $u$ of $t$.
 We recursively build a maximal subset $U$ of $V(T)$ such that if $a,b\in U$, then $Q_a$ and $Q_b$ are vertex-disjoint.
 In this construction, we first add the nodes of $T$ with smaller distance from the root.
 This ensures by the ``Moreover''-part of \autoref{rem:connectedness} that $U$ contains infinitely many nodes of each ray of $T$.

 Let $S'$ be the union of those $Q_t$ with $t\in U$.
 We obtain $S$ by extending $S'$ to a spanning tree of $G$, and rooting it at some $v\in V(S)$ arbitrarily.
 By the Star-Comb-Lemma \cite[Section 8]{DiestelBook10}, each spanning tree of $G$ contains for each topological end $\omega$ a ray belonging to $\omega$.